51Degrees/specifications/pipeline-specification/features/data-updates.md

 51Degrees Device Detection data files are supplied by the [Distributor](http://51degrees.com/documentation/_info__distributor.html) web API.
 The capabilities of the data update service align with those of the Distributor.
-However, the service must be capable of using other sources as well.
+However, the service MUST be capable of using other sources as well.
 For example, a simple static URL that just supplies a file.

 When sending a request to the *data update URL*, the `If-Modified-Since`